-The River Shimna was selected by a secondary source of an OS map of the Mourne Mountains.
-This was selected as 15 sites were allowed to be chosen at regular intervals.
+The River Shimna was selected by consulting secondary source of an 1:10000 OS map of the Mourne Mountains.
+This showed us that the river was long enough to study 10 sites in one day.
+The river is 12 km long.
+We could use the map to establish 10 sites, roughly every 1.2 km downstream.
 This was by systematic sampling.
 It is also a river that is clean, unpolluted and untouched by human activities.